 SPS is a great place for physics students to meet and socialize with other physics majors and students interested in physics in an informal setting while doing interesting things.
-On top of this, SPS provides information on paid physics research opportunities and other physics jobs, good classes to take, physics collequia, or even just actual physics from talking with other students.
+On top of this, SPS provides information on paid physics research opportunities and other physics jobs, good classes to take, physics collqquia, or even just actual physics from talking with other students.

 SPS organizes fun recreational activities for our members.
-Here are some of the events UNH SPS has organized in the last four years: movie nights, pool nights (billiards), SPS open house (with cool stuff like Liquid N 2made ice cream, dry ice made explosions, Van de Graaff generators, etc.), Bowling nights, Group Physics Study Sessions during Finals (with free Chinese food), Lunches with physics faculty members, A Hike on Mount Washington, Recreational Sports, A trip to see Copenhagen (the physics related play about Heisenberg, Bohr, WWII, and the atomic bomb), A trip to high school classes to do cool Physics Demonstrations, A star-gazing night at the UNH Observatory, A trip to the Bates particle accelerator near MIT, Raffles for a free DVD that you enter by coming to SPS meetings/events, UNH faculty talks about their research, among other events.
+Here are some of the events UNH SPS has organized in the last four years: An SPS egg drop competition, chat with Professor, student colloquia, movie nights, pool nights (billiards), SPS open house (with cool stuff like Liquid N 2made ice cream, dry ice made explosions, Van de Graaff generators, etc.), Bowling nights, Group Physics Study Sessions during Finals (with free Chinese food), Lunches with physics faculty members, A Hike on Mount Washington, Recreational Sports, A trip to see Copenhagen (the physics related play about Heisenberg, Bohr, WWII, and the atomic bomb), A trip to high school classes to do cool Physics Demonstrations, A star-gazing night at the UNH Observatory, A trip to the Bates particle accelerator near MIT, Raffles for a free DVD that you enter by coming to SPS meetings/events, UNH faculty talks about their research, among other events.
 SPS members choose what SPS decides to do, so if you have some great idea for an SPS event all you have to do is bring it up at a meeting and we can then do it!